FLClab/pySODA/README.md

     For SODA analysis:
     N_RINGS : (int) Number of rings around spots in which to detect colocalisations STEP : Width of rings in pixels
+    MIN_SIZE: Minimum area of spots to analyze SELF_SODA : Set to True to compute SODA for couples in the same channel as well

     Other
     SHOW_ROI : Set to True to display the ROI mask contour and detected spots WRITE_HIST : Set to True to create a .png of the coupling probabilities by distance histogram